undergroundbiscuitclub/mychatgpt/README.md

 A chatGPT generated chatGPT using OpenAI API, Python and Flask.

-Disclaimer: The code is 90% written by the LLM therefore this is likely to be bugs or injection vulnerabilities.
+Disclaimer: The code is 90% written by the LLM therefore it is likely to contain bugs or injection vulnerabilities.
 Use at your own risk.

 # Usage
 Use with Docker using the Dockerfile or with docker-compose.
 A template is provided.